 Bordeaux Wine & Age-ability

-What is Bordeaux?
+Where is Bordeaux?

 The region of Bordeaux is located in southwestern France, where it receives moderate rainfall and temperatures, and influence from the Atlantic Ocean.